Join the effort to terminate air polution

 If you are interested in action you can take, please do take a look at Tim’s guide.
 It is up to all of us to act individually to encourage better air quality not just for 2020, but for years to come.

 This material is not intended to be relied upon as a forecast, research or investment advice, and is not a recommendation, offer or solicitation to buy or sell any securities or to adopt any investment strategy.
-This document must not be used for the purpose of an offer or solicitation in any jurisdiction or in any circumstances in which such offer or solicitation is unlawful or otherwise not permitted.
-This document should not be duplicated, amended or forwarded to a third party without consent from Insight Investment.
+This material must not be used for the purpose of an offer or solicitation in any jurisdiction or in any circumstances in which such offer or solicitation is unlawful or otherwise not permitted.
+This material should not be duplicated, amended or forwarded to a third party without consent from Insight Investment.

 This material may contain ‘forward looking’ information that is not purely historical in nature.
 Such information may include, among other things, projections and forecasts.
 There is no guarantee that any forecasts made will come to pass.